Sqaurex

 U.S. Patent No. 9,205,065

-This patent covers a method of medical treatment using SADBE and similar topical contact sensitizers to treat or prevent any type of HSV infection (both HSV-1 and HSV-2) in any location (both oral and genital herpes) to prevent or reduce the frequency of future outbreaks by application to a herpes lesion.
+This patent covers a method of medical treatment using SADBE and similar topical contact sensitizers to treat or prevent any type of herpes simplex (HSV) infection (both HSV-1 and HSV-2) in any location (both oral and genital herpes) to prevent or reduce the frequency of future outbreaks by application to a herpes lesion.
 The key limitation is that they require local application on a lesion, unlike the U.S. Patent Nos.
 10,245,314 and 10,940,197 described above.
 This patent will expire in 2028, with extensions of time possible for time in clinical trials.

 U.S. Patent No. 10,744,084